Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 Encryption Notes
 ----------------

-- ENCRYPTION SUPPORT IS CONSIDERED ALPHA QUALITY.
-BREAKING CHANGES MAY BE APPLIED TO BLOBXFER DURING ALPHA TESTING RENDERING ENCRYPTED DATA UNRECOVERABLE.
-DO NOT USE FOR LIVE OR PRODUCTION DATA.
+- **ENCRYPTION SUPPORT IS CONSIDERED BETA QUALITY.
+BREAKING CHANGES MAY BE APPLIED TO BLOBXFER PRIOR TO RELEASE CANDIDATE STATUS RENDERING ENCRYPTED DATA WITH PRIOR VERSIONS OF BLOBXFER UNRECOVERABLE.
+DO NOT USE ENCRYPTION OPTIONS FOR PRODUCTION DATA.**
 - Keys for AES256 block cipher are generated on a per-blob basis.
-These keys are encrypted using RSAES-OAEP and an optional signature for the keys are generated using RSASSA-PSS.
+These keys are encrypted using RSAES-OAEP.
-- All required information regarding the encryption process is stored on each blob's ``encryptiondata`` metadata.
-This metadata is used on download to configure the proper download and decryption process.
+- All required information regarding the encryption process is stored on each blob's ``encryptiondata`` and ``encryptiondata_authentication`` metadata.
+These metadata entries are used on download to configure the proper download and parameters for the decryption process as well as to authenticate the encryption.
 Encryption metadata set by blobxfer (or the Azure Storage .NET/Java client library) should not be modified or blobs may be unrecoverable.
 - MD5 for both the pre-encrypted and encrypted version of the file is stored on the blob.
 Rsync-like synchronization is still supported transparently with encrypted blobs.